-GHG Emission Reductions Strategy Responsible Partner Funding Metrics Timeframe 2040 2045 2030 Actions Departments Agencies options MTCO2e MTCO2e MTCO2e 27.
-Promote local and sustainable food sources, including community gardens, home vegetable and fruit gardening, farmers markets, food cooperatives, and communitybased efforts to grow and share locally grown food.
+Strategy mission Redu ıctions B Funding Actions 2020 2040 2045 Metrics Responsible Departments Partner Agencies Timeframe Funding options 27.
+Promote local and sustainable food sources, including community gardens, home vegetable and fruit gardening, farmers markets, food cooperatives, and community-based efforts to grow and share locally grown food.
 27-1.
-Identify locations for community gardens and work with community groups to Community Community establish garden on appropriate sites. aardens Services 27-2.
-Collaborate with community partners to share information and resources on the established Department benefits of eating seasonally, locally grown food, which include reducing individual Community Midterm General (number of 0 organizations (2024-26)Fund GHG emissions and support the local economy. gardens) Development 27-3.
-Work with community partners to increase reliable and affordable access to fresh Services Food recovered and healthy food.
-Department (tons of food) 27-4.
+Identify locations for community gardens and work with community groups to establish gardens on appropriate sites.
+27-2.
+Collaborate with community partners to share information and resources on the benefits of eating seasonally, locally grown food, which include reducing individual GHG emissions and support the local economy.
+27-3.
+Work with community partners to increase reliable and affordable access to fresh and healthy food.
+27-4.
 Support efforts of community partners to promote local and regional farms, viticulture, food processors, home gardeners, and other agriculture uses, including through educational farm tours, tasting events, farm-to-table community meals, gardening workshops, and more.
-28. Work with regional partners and farmers to increase sustainable agricultural practices and carbon sequestration on agricultural lands.
+0 0 0 Community gardens established (number of gardens) Food recovered (tons of food) Community Services Department Development Services Department Community organizations Midterm (2024-26) General Fund 28.
+Work with regional partners and farmers to increase sustainable agricultural practices and carbon sequestration on agricultural lands.
 28-1.
 Implement Hollister 2040 goals and policies aimed at preserving agricultural lands in the City's SOI and mitigating the loss of such lands.
-Work with local and regional partners to track development at the state level pertaining to sequestration of natural and working lands, including through CARB's Natural and Working Lands GHG inventory and the California 2030 Natural and Working Lands Climate Change Implementation Plan.
+Work with local and regional partners to track development at the State level pertaining to sequestration of natural and working lands, including through CARB's Natural and Working Lands GHG inventory and the California 2030 Natural and Working Lands Climate Change Implementation Plan.
 28-2.
-Work with local and regional partners to explore innovative techniques to increase CARB Farm and grazing Development carbon sequestration on agricultural land, including through compost application, Midterm Resource General 370 450 560 land created Services agroforestry, grazing land, grassland and cropland management, crop covering, Conservation (2024-26)Fund (acres) Department Districts mulching, reduced or no-till practices, and planting of windbreaks, among others.
+Work with local and regional partners to explore innovative techniques to increase carbon sequestration on agricultural land, including through compost application, agroforestry, grazing land, grassland and cropland management, crop covering, mulching, reduced or no-till practices, and planting of windbreaks, among others.
 28-3.
 Partner with farming groups, academic institutions, and other partners, to review and implement suggestions in the State's Healthy Soils Initiative, which facilitates the management of farms and ranches specifically for carbon sequestration and other benefits such as increased water holding capacity and soil fertility.
 28-4.
-Work with CARB and other local and regional partners and participating agencies to identify and implement actions to maximize the use of the city's natural and working lands, including exploration of funding opportunities such as green loans,
+Work with CARB and other local and regional partners and participating agencies to identify and implement actions to maximize the use of the city's natural and working lands, including exploration of funding opportunities such as green loans, mitigation and carbon banking, or pursuit of grant funding.
+28-5.
+Work with local farmers and community organizations involved with local farms to highlight agricultural properties and operating farms in the city's SOI, and to encourage their operation.
+28-6.
+Work with Resource Conservation Districts and non-profit organizations to pursue funding for sustainable agriculture grants that can help incentivize farmers and ranchers to minimize synthetic pesticide and fertilizer use.
+28-7.
+Develo 840 0 0 Farm and grazing land created (acres) Development Services Department CARB Resource Conservation Districts Midterm (2024-26) General Fund